Stateware/Dav3i/doc/FrontEndTestPlan.md

  &nbsp;&nbsp;&nbsp;&nbsp;5.3 : Normal Operations Tests
  &nbsp;&nbsp;&nbsp;&nbsp;5.4 : Pathological Tests

-# 1 : Introduction
+# 1.0 : Introduction

 This document will cover the black box UI/UX testing of DAV3I, a data visualization website created by STATEWARE.
 These tests will be derived from our high level design documents and the variety of user interaction documents on our Github.
 Please keep in mind that, like with all testing frameworks, this is not an exhaustive list.

+# 2.0 : Selection of Countries

+## Specification Tests

+## Combination Specification Tests

+## Normal Operations Tests

+## Pathological Tests

+# 3.0 : Graph Visualization

+## Specification Tests

+## Combination Specification Tests

+## Normal Operations Tests

+## Pathological Tests

+# 4.0 : Settings Changes

+## Specification Tests

+## Combination Specification Tests

+## Normal Operations Tests

+## Pathological Tests

+# 5.0 : Customization of View

+## Specification Tests

+## Combination Specification Tests

+## Normal Operations Tests

+## Pathological Tests